-We draw attention to the "Valuation for Solvency Purposes" and "Capital Management" sections of the Solvency and Financial Condition Report, which describe the basis of accounting.
-The Solvency and Financial Condition Report is prepared to assist the Company in complying with the financial reporting provisions of the Solvency II Regulations.
+We draw attention to the 'Valuation for solvency purposes' and 'Capital Management' sections of the Solvency and Financial Condition Report, which describe the basis of accounting.
+The Solvency and Financial Condition Report is prepared, by the Company, to assist the Company in complying with the financial reporting provisions of the Solvency II Regulations.
 As a result, the Solvency and Financial Condition Report may not be suitable for another purpose.
 Our report is intended solely for the Central Bank of Ireland and the Company in accordance with the terms of our engagement and should not be distributed to or used by parties other than the Central Bank of Ireland and the Company.
-Our opinion is not modified in respect of this matter.
+Our opinion is not modified in respect of these matters.